lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 “At its peak, the project involved about 50 full-time software engineers.
 They developed optical character-recognition software for turning raw images into text; they wrote de-warping and color-correction and contrast-adjustment routines to make the images easier to process; they developed algorithms to detect illustrations and diagrams in books, to extract page numbers, to turn footnotes into real citations, and, per Brin and Page’s early research, to rank books by relevance.
 “Books are not part of a network,” Dan Clancy, who was the engineering director on the project during its heyday, has said.
 “There is a huge research challenge, to understand the relationship between books.””
 (Somers)

+### 2.4.7.  database selection ###

 “It has been difficult to consider playbills at scale because they were excluded from the catalogs that form the basis for mass digitization efforts.
 The absence of playbills from Eighteenth-Century Collections Online (ECCO), as well as from its pre-1700 counterpart Early English Books Online (EEBO), is a result of the decision, as reported by R. C. Alston, not to include them in the English Short Title Catalog (ESTC) on which those collections are built.”
 (Vareschi and Burkert 600 --- citing R. C. Alston, “The Eighteenth-Century Non-Book: Observations on Printed Ephemera,” in *The Book and the Book Trade in Eighteenth-Century Europe*, ed.
 Giles Barber and Bernhard Fabian (Hamburg: Dr. Ernst Hauswedell & Co., 1981), 343--60, quote on 344--45.)